* Roberts Workshop, Nov. 2, 2013

 right-hand door of the right-hand cabinet.

-The collections consist of the original WRS music, which has accumulated since the beginning of the Society itself and the Oler Collection, which was given to the WRS several years ago by the Oler family.
-The music in both collections is fully cataloged according to number of instruments and by composer or title.
+The collections consist of the original WRS music, which has accumulated since the beginning of the Society itself, the Oler Collection, which was given to the WRS several years ago by the Oler family, and the Morris collection.
+The music in these collections is fully cataloged according to number of instruments and by composer or title.
 There are also some exercise and performance manuals.
 It is easy to find a specific piece of music you might want or to browse through the music according to solo or ensemble music.

 Meeting policy for snow days